Window Film Questions & Answers

 Do you carry 3M window films?

 Yes.
-Window Genie of Peninsula is a 3M Authorized Window Film dealer.
+Window Genie of Peninsula is an Authorized 3M Window Film dealer.

 How do 3M Window Films work?

 By reducing the amount of heat gained through transmission of sunlight, 3M™ Window Films let in the natural light you love while rejecting heat and UV rays.
 Window films can help you lower energy costs, eliminate hot spots, reduce glare and protect your furnishings — all without affecting your view.

 - Reduce up to 78% of the sun’s heat

 - Block up to 99% of harmful ultraviolet rays

 Why do customers have 3M™ Window Film applied to their buildings?